Balaje/iceFem/paper.md

 ## Example

-For the iceberg motion example in the program `iceberg.edp`, the following bash script solves a small set of problems using the finite element method for different values of incident wave frequencies:
+We consider the problem of simulating the vibrations of iceberg which is a modification of the ice-shelf vibration problem.
+This example is given in the program `iceberg.edp`.
+The following bash script solves a small set of the iceberg problem using the finite element method for different values of incident wave frequencies:

 ``` bash
 #!/bin/bash